C0PEP0D/otto/docs/pomdp_model.rst

 Observation model
 =================

-The observations ("hits") are drawn randomly according to a Poisson distribution
+Observations ("hits") are drawn randomly according to a Poisson distribution

 .. math::
    \begin{equation}